Manus

 - Can Manus handle browser actions and file tasks together?

 - Yes.
-One of its main strengths is chaining web actions with deliverable creation in a single run.
-Teams should still verify factual accuracy, source quality, and policy compliance before using outputs in external contexts.
+The product chains web actions with deliverable creation in a single run, whether started in the UI or via the Manus API.
+Teams should still verify factual accuracy, source quality, and policy compliance before external use.

 - When should teams avoid using Manus?

-- Avoid it when every browsing step must be manually approved, when data exposure risk is high, or when legal requirements demand deterministic human control over each intermediate action.
+- Avoid it when every browsing step must be manually approved, when connector or API data exposure is unacceptable, or when legal requirements demand deterministic human control over each intermediate action.